| |

 Your water does not need any calcium, because magnesium

-salts act to raise total hardness.
+ct to raise total hardness.
 The dealer is testing for

-calcium hardness .
+calcium hardness.
 If he better understood the chemistry or

 could test for total harness, he would find it measuring off